justiceo/Praso-DPD/README.md

 # Praso - A Design Pattern Detection Tool

-Automatically detect software design patterns by contraint satisfaction as specified by User
+Automatically detect software design patterns by constraint satisfaction as specified by User

 ### Installing in Eclipse